General Information for Future Graduate Students

 Established in 1990, the University of Iowa Injury Prevention Center (IPRC) aims to use interdisciplinary research to control and prevent injuries, especially in rural communities.
 The center’s activities constitute a broad multidisciplinary and collaborative program in research, training, and outreach.
 The IPRC has grown to include 66 researchers from twenty-three departments in five colleges, as well as a wide network of community and government collaborators.
 Six expert research teams are organized around priority research topics: road traffic safety; interpersonal violence; intervention and translation science; rural acute care; global injury and violence, and sports and recreational injury prevention.
 Teams promote the growth of research within their topic areas by linking researchers to IPRC core services, mentoring students and junior faculty, and engaging with community partners.

 Orthopaedic Biomechanics Laboratory.
-Thomas D. Brown, Director.
+Don Anderson, Director.

 Application of advanced innovative computational formulations and novel experimental approaches to clinically-oriented problems across the diverse spectrum of musculoskeletal biomechanical research; total joint replacement (hip, spine, knee, ankle), posttraumatic arthritis, osteonecrosis of the hip, high-energy limb trauma, carpal tunnel syndrome, and articular contact stresses as they relate to joint degeneration.